XPEHO/poc_vuejs_capacitor/README.md

 "vitest": "^3.2.4"
 ```
 We need to create a vitest.config.ts => See vitest.config.ts in the project

 Tests files will be in the "tests" folder and be formated as "MyTest.test.js"
-We need to add some dependencies in the package.json

 Vitest doc : https://vitest.dev/guide/#getting-started